 Old-school green bean casserole uses condensed mushroom soup as the sauce for the green beans.
 Historically, the marketing geniuses at Campbell's and French's were responsible for the popularity of green bean casserole at Thanksgiving.
 Nothing against condensed mushroom soup, but we can make a simple mushroom sauce (technically a gravy) that is more flavorful, and not much more expensive, with just a few ingredients: mushrooms, butter, flour, milk, and broth.
 If you've made a pan gravy in the past, the steps are familiar, but if not, here a few keys to success.

-- Cook the mushrooms until they brown and release most of their moisture.
-Mushrooms have more water in them than you'd think, so be patient.
+- Be patient with the mushrooms: Cook the mushrooms until they brown and release most of their moisture.
+Mushrooms have more water in them than you'd think.
 This takes about five minutes over medium-high heat.

-- Sprinkle the flour over the mushrooms and cook until the flour smells nutty, stirring regularly.
+- Wait for the nutty smell: Sprinkle the flour over the mushrooms and cook until the flour smells nutty, stirring regularly.
 This will help thicken the sauce.

 French's Fried Onions Are Simply the Best